 Moreover, as a National Cancer Institute-designated Comprehensive Cancer Center, we’re committed to staying at the forefront of scientific advances for lymphoma diagnosis and treatment.
 This means our patients have access not only to traditional mantle cell lymphoma treatment methods but also breakthrough therapies before they’re widely available.

 Whether you turn to us for a consultation about your symptoms or you have already received a mantle cell lymphoma diagnosis, Moffitt is here to help.
 We recognize the importance of moving fast when cancer has been diagnosed or is suspected.
-Therefore, we’re committed to connecting new patients with a cancer expert within one day of their reaching out to us.
+Therefore, we’re committed to connecting new patients with a cancer expert as soon as possible.

 Mantle Cell Lymphoma - StatPearls - NCBI Bookshelf